mlflow/mlflow/docs/source/R-api.rst

 Installs auxiliary dependencies of MLflow (e.g. the MLflow CLI).
 As a one-time setup step, you must run install_mlflow() to install these dependencies before calling other MLflow APIs.
-Alternatively, you may set MLFLOW_PYTHON_BIN and MLFLOW_BIN environment variables instead.
-These variables allow you to use custom mlflow installation you may already have.
+Alternatively, you can set MLFLOW_PYTHON_BIN and MLFLOW_BIN environment variables instead.
+These variables allow you to use custom mlflow installation.
 Note that there may be some compatibility issues if the custom mlflow version does not match the version of the R package.

 .. code:: r